-In the same season, the Doctor gets mistaken for gay, when he goes out shopping/Cybermen hunting with a baby and Craig.
+In "Closing Time", the Doctor gets mistaken for gay, when he goes out shopping/Cybermen hunting with a baby and Craig.
 (They were being rather cuddly).
 The Doctor doesn't appear to notice, actually considering the word "Partner" as a replacement for "companion".
 Later, he claims to be madly in love with Craig and tries to kiss him, as a distraction.

 An episode of Sex and the City had Charlotte dating a pastry chef with a great many "feminine" qualities, including jumping up on a chair when he saw a mouse.
 Charlotte and the girls think he's closeted gay.
 Charlotte asks him if he is and he says, "I'm a 35 year old pastry chef who lives in Soho.
 If I was gay, I'd be gay."

 Roommates Leonard and Sheldon of The Big Bang Theory continue to introduce themselves as "living together" even though everyone initially misinterprets this, including their new next-door neighbor Penny and their friend Raj's parents, who think they're "like Haroon and Tanvir."
 Leonard protests and explains the situation, although later as Sheldon runs to get their special-edition DVD of Fiddler on the Roof he remarks to himself, "Maybe we are like Haroon and Tanvir."

 Sheldon was also able to able to get a date with far more ease then his friends, although at the time he was trying to find a man to set Penny up with, and he didn't realize the miscommunication.
 Hilarity ensued.